Charges Have Been Dropped Against the Woman Who Allegedly Tweeted #KillAllWhiteMen

-Back in April, the 28-year-old Diversity and Welfare Officer of Goldsmiths Student Union Bahar Mustafa made the headlines after she made a Facebook event for a political meeting that was intended for ethnic minority women to discuss their experiences.
-It didn't take long for the media to pick up on comments she made on the group's wall, asking white guys not to turn up.
+Back in April, Bahar Mustafa, the 28-year-old diversity and welfare officer of London's Goldsmiths Student Union, made headlines after she posted a Facebook event advertising a political meeting intended for ethnic minority women to discuss their experiences.
+It didn't take long for the media to pick up on comments she made on the group's wall, asking white guys not to come.

 She wrote: "If you've been invited and you're a man and/or white PLEASE DON'T COME just cos I invited a bunch of people and hope you will be responsible enough to respect this is a BME Women and non-binary event only."

 The event caused an uproar and led to a petition to get her pulled from her position.
-Minority groups organising among themselves is nothing new – otherwise you wouldn't have LGBT groups, ethnic minority rights groups and so on.
-But in a combustible world of MRA Reddits, Daily Mail commenters and straight up women-hating trolls, the supposed irony of a diversity officer appearing to exclude one group was all the fuel needed for a viral dumpster fire, with Mustafa at the center serving as a punching bag for the internet and the tabloid press.
+Minority groups organizing among themselves is of course nothing new, but in a combustible world of MRA Reddits, Daily Mail commenters, and straight up women-hating trolls, the supposed irony of a diversity officer appearing to exclude one group was all the fuel needed for a viral dumpster fire, with Mustafa at the center serving as a punching bag for the internet as well as the tabloid press.

 Things went from bad to worse in May, when police launched an investigation into an alleged "race hate tweet" with the hashtag "#KillAllWhiteMen," which Mustafa denies using.
 By October she had been summoned to court on two charges of malicious communications thanks to the hashtag, but today police confirmed that they have dropped the charges against her.
 Mustafa spoke to VICE about her ordeal.

-VICE: So Bahar – the charges against you for sending threatening or offensive messages have been dropped, how do you feel?
+VICE: So, the charges against you for sending threatening or offensive messages have been dropped.
+How do you feel?

 What has it been like to be the subject of a viral story?
 What other backlash did you receive?

-I had my mum crying to me down the phone because several journalists from press had turned up at our house.
-I had my sister panicking because the Daily Mail had published her and my parents full name and age in the papers, opening them up to dangerous threats by Islamophobes and racists who were eager to attack us or send us "back to our own country".
-I also had to meet with BME students on campus who were deterred from organising politically because they were terrified that they would be targeted next.
+I had my mum crying to me down the phone because several journalists from the press had turned up at our house.
+I had my sister panicking because the Daily Mail had published her and my parents' full name and age in the papers, opening them up to dangerous threats by Islamophobes and racists who were eager to attack us or send us "back to our own country."
+I also had to meet with BME students on campus who were deterred from organizing politically because they were terrified that they would be targeted next.

 As well as the hate, did you receive much support?

-Yeah – loads of unions recognised the right for oppressed groups to organise autonomously as a common practice and as integral to our movement – they came forward in solidarity.
-International feminist collectives, anti-racists and Black and Ethnic minority groups sent me statements of support too and a demo was organised for outside of the courts to protest that I was even summoned to the court on the 5th of November, which reached an expected attendance of over 800 – I was really overwhelmed, it was incredible.
+Yeah—loads of unions recognized the right for oppressed groups to organize autonomously as a common practice and as integral to our movement—they came forward in solidarity.
+International feminist collectives, anti-racists, and Black and Ethnic minority groups sent me statements of support too and a demo was organized for outside of the courts to protest that I was summoned to the court on the 5th of November, which reached an expected attendance of over 800.
+I was really overwhelmed, it was incredible.

 So how did the legal case come about?
 Did somebody just go to the police and report that you had tweeted #KillAllWhiteMen?